Moroccan villagers mourn after earthquake brings destruction to their rural mountain home

 MOULAY BRAHIM, Morocco (AP) — The ground shook with a force few had ever felt, thundering through the remote Moroccan village in the dark of night.

-When the earthquake was over late Friday, the town carved into the Atlas Mountains lay in devastation — possibly dozens dead, scores of homes crumpled and walls reduced to rubble.
+When the earthquake was over late Friday, the town carved into the Atlas Mountains lay in devastation, with possibly dozens dead, scores of homes crumpled and walls reduced to rubble.
 Soon crews were listening for desperate sounds of life within the ruins of Moulay Brahim.

 But after the 6.8-magnitude earthquake that killed more than 2,000 across Morocco, the scene in the village is bleak.